chromatone/chromatone.center/practice/midi/grid/_index.md

 ---
 title: Grid
-subtitle: All MIDI notes on one screen
+description: All MIDI notes on one screen
 date: 2021-05-01
 ---